← Back to research

 Technical Architecture

-CodeSandbox uses microVMs for isolation, providing rapid startup times (~2 seconds) while maintaining security boundaries between sandboxes.
+CodeSandbox uses microVMs for isolation, with 2.7-second cold starts (P95) from templates while maintaining security boundaries between sandboxes.
+Hibernated sandboxes resume in ~500ms and live VMs fork in under 1 second.
 The architecture supports persistent storage through git integration.

 ┌─────────────────────────────────────────┐